 3 pounds bananas, with skin on = 2 1/2 lbs, peeled

 Bananas will ripen at room temperature.
 Once they are ripe, to stop them from going on to spoil right away, you can put them in the refrigerator if you don’t mind what will happen to the skins.
 The skins will turn brown below 13.3 C, because temperatures lower than that damage the membranes in it: the damage releases enzymes, which turn the skin brown.
-[3b] The flesh inside will stay white for up to three days; after that, it will start turning brown, too.
+O’Hare, Mick.
+Food science and food myths: James Bond may have been onto something.
+London: Daily Telegraph.
+5 October 2010.
+The flesh inside will stay white for up to three days; after that, it will start turning brown, too.

 Or, you can freeze them whole.
 That’s right, right in their skins.
 Bundle them into a freezer baggy or package them in plastic wrap and tin foil, and freeze.
 Use them later for a baked good such as banana bread.

-The earliest archeological records of people eating wild bananas may be from a cave in Sri Lanka, dating back to 10,000 BC or 9,000 BC.
-The earliest archeological record of cultivation may be from the highlands of Papua New Guinea, dating back 5,000 BC to 4,500 BC.
+The earliest archaeological records of people eating wild bananas may be from a cave in Sri Lanka, dating back to 10,000 BC or 9,000 BC.
+The earliest archaeological record of cultivation may be from the highlands of Papua New Guinea, dating back 5,000 BC to 4,500 BC.

 The earliest written reference to bananas mentions that Nearchus, a general of Alexander the Great, saw bananas and sugar cane in India in 327 BC.